How to Prevent Business Identity Theft

 Extended payment terms

 Not only is it easier for a business to obtain a credit account over the average consumer, they also enjoy extended payment terms.
 Businesses typically provide other business terms of 30-120 days, much longer than they do on a consumer account.
-This provides identity thieves ample time to receive products or services in business names while avoiding the risk of early detection that comes with using a fraudulent form of payment.
+This provide identity thieves ample time to receive products or services in a business name, while avoiding the risk of early detection that comes with using a fraudulent form of payment.

 Lack of security